healthykitchen101/healthykitchen101.com/juicers/tests/masticating/performance.md

 #### Juice Yield - 40%

-With a masticating juicer, you can typically extract a decent amount of juice out of a fussy vegetable like kale.
-A unit that can make 25% or less juice by weight out of 500 grams of kale will fail the test, but every 5% more gains it 1 point.
+With a masticating juicer, you can typically extract a decent amount of juice from a fussy vegetable like kale.
+A unit that makes only 25% or less juice by weight from 500 grams of kale will fail the test, but every additional 5% earns the juicer 1 point.

 | Yield | Score |
 | --- | --- |